zulip/zulip/docs/testing-with-django.md

 - Check the data that comes back from the endpoint.

-Generally, if you are doing endpoint tests, you will want to create a test class that is a subclass of `AuthedTestCase`, which will provide you helper methods like the following:
+Generally, if you are doing endpoint tests, you will want to create a test class that is a subclass of `ZulipTestCase`, which will provide you helper methods like the following:

 - api_auth